A Romantic Getaway

 The 60’s and 70’s saw many young people looking for a place to escape and get off the grid.
 It was then that Rappahannock County became a haven for artists of all kinds.
 Now, decades later, they still call it home and no visit would be complete without a tour of some of the many studios and galleries.

-Take the swinging footbridge across the Thornton River and you will find yourself in downtown Sperryville, a charming and welcoming village.
+A short seven mile drive and you’ll find yourself in downtown Sperryville, a charming and welcoming village.
 You can’t miss Haley Fine Art on Main Street.
 The building is as warm and welcoming as gallery owner Andrew Haley who is always ready and available to answer questions.
 As Haley so eloquently wrote, “Rappahannock slows people down.
 It’s an expansive place where people can breathe and see.
 People don’t come here for reason — they come for the feeling.”
 Next stop, Thornton River Art, is just a few doors down in a delightful old storefront.
 The gallery features an eclectic collection of local art including fine art, stained glass, mosaics, pottery, weaving, jewelry, metal art, and more.
 From thoughtful and creative gifts to heirloom quality art, Thornton River Art showcases the innovative and inventive energy of Rappahannock County.

 Serving as a Wells Fargo stagecoach stop in the 1860s, Glen Gordon Manor is now home to the beautifully appointed bed and breakfast, spa, and award-winning Houndstooth restaurant.
-Situated on 45-acres with spectacular views of the Blue Ridge, Houndstooth’s prix fixe menu ($115) delightfully blends new culinary ideas along with classic styles.
+Situated on 45-acres with spectacular views of the Blue Ridge, Houndstooth’s prix fixe menu delightfully blends new culinary ideas along with classic styles.
 Chef/owner Dayn Smith helms Houndstooth, a restaurant that received Wine Spectator’s 2018 Award of Excellence and where Smith focuses on the bounty of the Shenandoah.
-If you find yourself wanting more at this luxury retreat, sign up for the Epicurean Package which includes a cooking lesson, wine tasting, and a five-course meal.

 Sunday

-Further down the road, Hazel River Arts and Antiques is a labyrinth of booths that will draw you in, igniting your treasure hunting skills.
-A trove of unique and rare finds, art, collectibles, and furniture await you.
-Happy hunting!
-Heading west to the River District, next stop is Copper Fox Antiques.
-Located in a former apple packing plant, Copper Fox is 30,000 square feet of antiques, architectural salvage and collectibles, all under one roof.
+Around the corner in the River District, next stop is Copper Fox Antiques.
+Located in a former apple packing plant, Copper Fox is 27,000 square feet of antiques, architectural salvage and collectibles, all under one roof.
 Hope you brought your walking shoes!

 As your weekend winds down, make one last stop at Hopkins Ordinary Ale Works where they brew small batch craft beer in the cellar of their bed and breakfast by the same name.
-Owners Sherri Fickel and Kevin Kraditor make their brews using local barley, malted at Copper Fox Distillery.
+They make their brews using local barley, malted at Copper Fox Distillery.
 Hopkins features seasonal ingredients whenever possible, such as hops, honey, fruit, and herbs.
 Some local favorite brews are Little Devil Blonde, Second Breakfast Stout, and Innkeeper’s IPA.
 Can’t decide?
 Grab a flight, have a seat in the biergarten beneath a mighty hardwood, and savor your last few minutes.

 Lodging